Bonyoze/legacy-bonchat/README.md

 # gmod-bonchat
-### A chatbox for Garry's Mod with markdown support, emoji support, ability to show images/videos, and some other stuff (WIP)
+#### A chatbox for Garry's Mod with markdown support, emoji support, ability to show images/videos, and some other stuff (WIP)

 ![bonchat](https://user-images.githubusercontent.com/59924045/162588003-f9e06f1d-2a97-4b13-b46a-e37cfe9a57bb.png)

+*Should work on any branch, but intended for usage on `x86-64`*

+---

 ### To Do:
 `✅Finished` `➖Started on` `❌Not started`